marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-generalized-capability-principles.md

 Extract key characteristics from above and from mobo
 - narrowing requires specific redefine (relate to pruning)
 - occurrence is an assembly of constrained type and specific values
-- need to reference other specs
+- need to reference other specs as reusable parts
 - refactoring, minor specialization and assembly
 - interrelationship and influence
 - uncertainty and preferences